etianen/html5media/BUILDING.markdown

     $ bin/build.py

-The built html5media code will all be placed in a brand-new build directory in the project root.
+The built html5media code will all be placed in a brand-new `build/` directory in the root of the project.

 **Happy coding!**